Andrew-S-Rosen/mof_screen/README.md

 ## Setup

 1. PyMOFScreen requires Python 3.x (support for Python 2.x is not guaranteed).
-If you do not alerady have Python installed, the easiest option is to download the [Anaconda](https://www.anaconda.com/download/) distribution.
+If you do not already have Python installed, the easiest option is to download the [Anaconda](https://www.anaconda.com/download/) distribution.

 2. Install the most recent version of Pymatgen (e.g. via `pip install pymatgen`).